datastax/python-driver/docs/getting-started.rst

 Passing Parameters to CQL Queries
 ---------------------------------
-Althought it is not recommended, you can also pass parameters to non-prepared statements.
+Although it is not recommended, you can also pass parameters to non-prepared statements.
 The driver supports two forms of parameter place-holders: positional and named.